Does Michigan Allow Transfer on Death Deeds?

 Michigan has not adopted the Uniform Real Property Transfer on Death Act or any TOD / beneficiary deed statute.
 No authorizing provision exists in MCL ch.
 565 (conveyances of real property) or MCL ch.
 700 (Estates and Protected Individuals Code).
 Michigan instead relies on the common-law enhanced life estate ("Lady Bird") deed, validated by Michigan Land Title Standard 9.3 (6th ed.).

 Michigan recognizes enhanced life estate ("Lady Bird") deeds as a common-law conveyance validated by Michigan Land Title Standard 9.3 (6th ed.): a life-estate holder "coupled with an absolute power to dispose of the fee estate by inter vivos conveyance" may convey a fee simple during the holder's lifetime.
 This avoids probate while allowing the grantor to retain full lifetime control — including the right to sell, mortgage, or revoke without the remainder beneficiary's consent.
 The grantor's retention of a life estate is itself not a transfer of ownership for property-tax purposes (MCL 211.27a(7)(c)); on the grantor's death, the termination of that life estate is exempt from uncapping when the transferee is a close relative (spouse's or transferor's mother, father, brother, sister, son, daughter, grandson, or granddaughter) and the residential property is not used commercially (MCL 211.27a(7)(d), added by 2015 PA 243); a direct transfer of residential real property to such a relative is likewise exempt under MCL 211.27a(7)(u) (added by 2014 PA 310).
-Treasury guidance is in Michigan Dept. of Treasury Revenue Administrative Bulletin 2017-5.
-A Lady Bird deed, like any Michigan real-property conveyance, must be in writing, signed by the grantor, and acknowledged before a notary public, judge, or clerk of a court of record (MCL 565.8); it must be recorded with the county register of deeds to be valid against a subsequent good-faith purchaser whose deed is first recorded (MCL 565.29, the recording act).
+Administrative guidance is in Michigan State Tax Commission Bulletin 20 of 2017 (Transfers of Ownership).
+A Lady Bird deed, like any Michigan real-property conveyance, must be a deed signed by the person from whom the interest passes (MCL 565.1) and acknowledged before a judge, clerk of a court of record, or notary public (MCL 565.8); it must be recorded with the county register of deeds to be valid against a subsequent good-faith purchaser whose deed is first recorded (MCL 565.29, the recording act).
 Michigan does not require subscribing witnesses on deeds executed after March 4, 2002 — only notarial acknowledgment (2002 PA 23, amending MCL 565.8).

 These mechanisms transfer real property at death without probate in Michigan: